stanton26/AppDefense/labs/vra-lab.md

 ## Create a Fabric Group

-An administrator can organize virtualization compute resources and cloud endpoints into fabric groupsby type and intent.
+An administrator can organize virtualization compute resources and cloud endpoints into fabric groups by type and intent.
 Make sure for this step you've selected the Endpoint you created in the previous module.

 1. Click on **Fabric Groups** on the left pane
-2. Click on **+ New** to create a new Fabric Group
+2. Click on "+ New" to create a new Fabric Group
 3. Name your Fabric Group **ws#FabricGroup** (where # is your student #)
 4. Add the user assigned to your student number: **vmcws#@corp.local** and click on the magnifying glass icon to find and add your user
 5. Select the vRealize Automation endpoint you created in the previous step